fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 Currently, this strategy does not yet include path dependencies or their transitive deps from Go `replace` directives.

-This strategy was previously availabe only under the `--experimental-use-v3-go-resolver` flag but is now the default.
+This strategy was previously available only under the `--experimental-use-v3-go-resolver` flag but is now the default.
-For more information about this transiton please see this [document](./v3-go-resolver-transition-qa.md).
+For more information about this transition please see this [document](./v3-go-resolver-transition-qa.md).

 ## Strategy: gomod